Interdisciplinary Conference on Sexual Violence

 The conference will conclude on April 16 with additional sessions on rape in fanfiction, media, and advertising; war crimes; and spectacles of sexual violence.

 The conference is open to the public, although participants are asked to read papers in advance of the sessions other than the plenary.
 (Contact Shadle to receive those papers.)
 The complete schedule is available on the Department of History website.

-The conference is sponsored by the Dean’s Advisory Committee on International Initiatives at the College of Liberal Arts and Human Sciences; ASPECT; University Honors; the Center for Peace Studies and Violence Prevention; the Virginia Center for Civil War Studies; the Women’s Center at Virginia Tech; the Institute for Society, Culture and Environment; Women and Gender Studies; the Residential College at West Ambler Johnston; and the departments of English, Foreign Languages and Literatures, History, Human Development, Political Science, Psychology, Religion and Culture, and Sociology.
+The conference is sponsored by the Dean’s Advisory Committee on International Initiatives at the College of Liberal Arts and Human Sciences; ASPECT; University Honors; the Center for Peace Studies and Violence Prevention; the Virginia Center for Civil War Studies; the Women’s Center at Virginia Tech; the Institute for Society, Culture and Environment; Women and Gender Studies; the Residential College at West Ambler Johnston; and the departments of English, Modern and Classical Languages and Literatures, History, Human Development, Political Science, Psychology, Religion and Culture, and Sociology.